 As soon as you arrive in India and start eating, you'll notice that there's a lot of vegetarian food and restaurants available.

-If you are vegetarian, you'll enjoy the variety of tasty pure-veg dishes, and if you're a meat eater, you'll never be far from outstanding meat either!
+If you are vegetarian, you'll enjoy the variety of tasty pure-veg dishes, and if you're a meat-eater, you'll never be far from outstanding meat either!

 For more substantial main dishes, a diversity of curries and barbecue meats are always available.

 Tandoori chicken, chicken that's been marinated in spices and yogurt and then roasted in a clay oven known as a tandoor, is one of the most famous.

-Green leafy vegetables are not all that common, but rather vegetables which go well in curries.
+Green leafy vegetables are not all that common, but some vegetables go well in curries.